For over 30 years, researchers have been working hard to understand issues surrounding male survivors of sexual abuse

 Male victims of child sexual abuse often do not speak of their abuse or seek help.
 They are frequently alone with their experiences and feel deep shame.
 If you are a man, over the age of 18, who was the victim of child sexual abuse prior to age 13, you can help us help the many boys and men who sit alone with their victimization.

 You are invited to participate in a study that seeks to understand the male experience of child sexual abuse and its impact on masculinity.
-We are recruiting 15 men who are interested in sharing their personal experiences through taking part in a 2 to 3 hour interview and completing a brief trauma scale.
+We are recruiting 15 men who are interested in sharing their personal experiences by taking part in a 2 to 3 hour interview and completing a brief trauma scale.
 You would meet (or speak over the phone) individually and privately with the interviewer.
 Your information would be kept confidential.

 If you are interested in participating or have questions, please contact Rick Azzaro at [email protected] to set up a confidential phone call about the “Men’s Gender Study”